j4n-co/wikimedia-styleguide-hugo-test/exampleSite/content/visual-style/principles/index.md

 ---
 title:  Principles
-url: '/visual-style/'
+url: /visual-style/
 weight: 1
+layout: single--subpage
 menu:
   main:
-    parent: 'visual-style'
+    parent: visual-style
 ---

 Wikimedia projects are associated with learning, editorship, and books.
 They are neutral and transparent.
 They are about reading and writing.

-Wikipedia is our most prominent project.
-It's an encyclopedia.
-It's a modern encyclopedia.
-We have a certain perception of visual identity when we talk about encyclopedias.
-An identity which reflects wisdom.
-At the same time, traditional encyclopedias have a dated look and feel.
-This is also the big difference between traditional knowledge sharing and Wikipedia.
-Wikipedia is continuously evolving and we need to incorporate that into its look and feel.
+Wikipedia – our most prominent project – is a modern encyclopedia with its roots in traditional knowledge sharing.
+Our design choices acknowledge the past, and look ahead to the future.

-Paper was the largest medium for spreading knowledge.
-Today it is computers.
-We borrowed values that are tied to printed media.
-Values like trustworthiness and academical objectivity.
+Paper was once the medium for spreading knowledge.
+Our encyclopedic knowledge was stored in the pages of leatherbound books.
+Today, we find it online.
+We access it from our computers, smartphones, and tablets.

+We take our design cues from printed media, reflecting values like trustworthiness and academical objectivity.

 ![Paper and ink](principles-paper-ink.png)